FG seeks Ireland’s support on internal security

 Ajibola said that the minister made the request when the Irish Ambassador to Nigeria, Peter Ryan, paid him a courtesy call in Abuja.

-Aregbesola said that because of the ministry’s desire to strengthen internal security, he felt there was the need to establish the National Institute for Domestic Security in the country.
+Aregbesola said that because of the ministry’s desire to strengthen internal security, he felt there was a need to establish the National Institute for Domestic Security in the country.

 He, therefore, solicited the support of the Irish Government in realising the project, which he said was very dear to him as a minister.